jonathantsang/jonathantsang.github.io2/blog/stories/8/stories8.md

 3. Never count out the underdog, the pressure is not on the underdog, it's on the favourite so play **YOUR** game

 {% include photo.html img="/blog/stories/8/2.JPG" size="70%" %}

+To this day I don't think this is some super huge monumental achievement.
+I think it was nice in the moment since I didn't even play Smash 4, Melee was my main game.
+But it showcased my ability to adapt, outplay my opponent regardless of the game, and ability to work under pressure against the odds.